ReactFinland/site/pages/blog/2021-07-21-rf21-schedule-highlights.md

 We have settled with six [workshops](/workshops/):

-* Modeling React Apps with XState - David Khourshid - Starts from 99€
+* ~~Modeling React Apps with XState - David Khourshid - Starts from 99€~~ - Cancelled due to low demand
-* Video on the web - Doug Sillars - Starts from 79€
+* ~~Video on the web - Doug Sillars - Starts from 79€~~ - Cancelled due to low demand
-* Testing React Native Apps Using Cypress - Gleb Bahmutov - Starts from 79€
+* ~~Testing React Native Apps Using Cypress - Gleb Bahmutov - Starts from 79€~~ - Cancelled due to low demand
-* Current state of SSR in React, its limitations and its future - Jan Peer Stöcklmair - Starts from 49€
+* Current state of SSR in React, its limitations and its future - Jan Peer Stöcklmair - Free
-* MicroFrontends in React - David Leitner - Starts from99 €
+* ~~MicroFrontends in React - David Leitner - Starts from 99 €~~ - Cancelled due to low demand
 * Powering Next.js with Drupal - David Corbacho Roman and Mario Vercellotti - Free

 The workshops span from three to four hours and it's a good chance to dig into a topic you want to learn more about in an efficient manner.
 A couple of hours with an expert can save many hours of googling.